AngusBlance/Civil_Violence_Model/README.md

 # Civil_Violence_Model
-Epstines Civil Violence model (kinda) in MATLAB
+Epstines Civil Violence model  in MATLAB

+Full Analys is in the "abm project.pdf" file